tommy-ca/tardis-machine/README.md

 ### Event Bus Integration Test Prerequisites

 Event bus publishing is covered by integration tests in `test/eventbus`.
-These rely on Testcontainers and require a local Docker daemon with at least 2 CPU cores, 4 GB of memory, and the ability to pull the `confluentinc/cp-kafka:7.5.3`, `rabbitmq:3-management-alpine`, `localstack/localstack:3.0`, `nats:2.10`, `redis:7-alpine`, and `apachepulsar/pulsar:3.0.0` images.
-Ensure Docker is running before invoking `npm test`; otherwise event bus suites will be skipped after a timeout.
+Most tests rely on Testcontainers and require a local Docker daemon with at least 2 CPU cores, 4 GB of memory, and the ability to pull the `confluentinc/cp-kafka:7.5.3`, `rabbitmq:3-management-alpine`, `localstack/localstack:3.0`, `nats:2.10`, `redis:7-alpine`, and `apachepulsar/pulsar:3.0.0` images.
+The Google Cloud Pub/Sub tests use mocking and do not require Docker.
+Ensure Docker is running before invoking `npm test` for containerized tests; otherwise those suites will be skipped after a timeout.

 ### Event Bus Maintenance Checklist